museumcomputernetwork/mcn-2020-git-haiku/index.md

-Cold first winter rain
+I am at the MCN
-who spends his little breakfast
+visit the ancestral grave
-and gazes at the moon.
+This autumn evening.